 3. The Raid Leader(s) is/are the leader(s).
 His or her say is the final word on which bosses will be done, how groups will be configured, explanation of boss fights, etc. It is permissible to disagree with the raid leader but this should be done with guideline #2 in mind.
 A suggestion that a fight be done a different way is acceptable, but suggestions must be given after an initial wipe or if the raid leader(s) ask for them.
 Otherwise, your task is to execute the instructions of the raid leader(s) to the best of your abilities.
 Argumentative players will be kicked from a raid.
 Remember the rule of typing, "We cannot hear your tone of voice.
 Therefore, be certain the words you use cannot be misconstrued."

 4. Come on time and ready to go with all potions/reagents/food on you.
+We provide many raiding needs, but come with whatever you feel you need to raid effectively and successfully.
+This, often, is not what the guild provides.
 Come fully repaired.
 Do not wait for summons.
 It is your responsibility to find the entrance to any and all raids you wish to run with Spectacular Death and then get there at the appointed time.
+It is your responsibility to stop what you are doing and start moving toward the raiding location.
+Do not ask to start a new event at 8:45 as this is hugely disrespectful to raiders.
+It is also strongly suggested that you not ask to start a new event at 8:30 as people assembling for a raid need time to wind down their tasks, collect their materials and move to the raid location.
 Raid times listed are Llane server time.
 Llane is an Eastern time zone server.
 If you are not in the Llane time zone, you need to figure out what time you need to be at the raiding location relative to your time zome.
 People consistently sitting around waiting to be summoned will not be invited to raids.

 6. When you get gear/weapon upgrades from a raid, please wait until after the raid to gem and enchant them.